-In accordance with Government Auditing Standards, we have also issued our report dated October 31, 2019 on our consideration of the University's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated October 30, 2020 on our consideration of the University's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the result of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the University's internal control over financial reporting and compliance.

-Hill & Company.pc
+Hill & Compay.pc

-Greenwood Village, Colorado October 31, 2019
+Greenwood Village, Colorado October 29, 2021

-A Department of the Regional University System of Oklahoma Year Ended June 30, 2019
+(A Department of the Regional University System of Oklahoma) Management's Discussion and Analysis (Unaudited) Year Ended June 30, 2021